mukherjeesohom/OptML_Project/README.md

 ### a.
 Baseline
 ```
-python./baseline/baseline.py
+python ./baseline/baseline.py
 ```

 ### b.
 SAM
 ```
-python./sam/sam_train_models.py
+python ./sam/sam_train_models.py
 ```

 ### c.
 Plotting
 The plots are obtained from the `.npy` files saved from the previous steps using the notebook `plotting.ipynb`.

 ## Results